nsnam/bake-git/doc/README.txt

  > easy_install Pygments
    or
- > sudo yum install pygments
+ > sudo yum install python-pygments or
-   or
- > sudo apt-get install pygments or
+ > sudo apt-get install python-pygments or
  > hg clone http://bitbucket.org/birkenfeld/pygments-main pygments
  > cd pygments
  > sudo python setup.py develop

- Depending on the system you are using.
-After that just call make on the doc directory choosing one the of the available formats.
-I.e:
+depending on the system you are using.
+After that, just call make on the doc directory, choosing one the of the available formats:

   html       to make standalone HTML files dirhtml    to make HTML files named index.html in directories